build2-packaging/glm/README.md

 There are no configuration options available.

 ## Issues and Notes
+- This package does not support the GLM C++ module that has been added in version 1.0.0 because support for C++ modules is still lacking in compilers.
 - As there are too many configuration macros, no precompiled library target is provided.
-- `inconsistent C++ compiler behavior` bug for GCC version 12: `g++` seems not to be able to consistently process `tests/core/core_setup_message.cpp` because the preprocessing of `glm/detail/setup.hpp` leads to `internal compiler error: unspellable token PRAGMA_EOL`.
-As it is working for GCC version 13, this might be caused by an older bug in GCC 12 that already has been fixed.
+The file `details/glm.cpp` is not part of the package.
+- The original `gtx/matrix_factorization.inl` file is not UTF-8 encoded and has therefore been replaced by a copy that was first transformed to encoded it with UTF-8.
+- The `gtc/gtc_bitfield.cpp` test fails for optimized Clang 16 configurations.
+- Trying to compile the `core/core_setup_message.cpp` test leads inconsistent compiler behavior errors on some target configurations and has therefore been disabled.
+- Some tests have been disabled to make the package with its tests compilable.

 ## Contributing
 Thanks in advance for your help and contribution to keep this package up-to-date.